-Contractions actually feel different if you’re in early labor versus active labor.
+Contractions actually feel different if you’re in early labour versus active labour.
 “Contractions typically start as irregular cramping,” explains Bat-Sheva Lerner Maslow, an obstetrician and a reproductive endocrinologist at Extend Fertility.
-“This occurs to soften and ripen the cervix for labor.
-They can stop and start over the course of hours or days—or sometimes even weeks!—prior to actual labor and are sometimes referred to as false, latent or early labor.”
+“This occurs to soften and ripen the cervix for labour.
+They can stop and start over the course of hours or days—or sometimes even weeks!—prior to actual labour and are sometimes referred to as false, latent or early labour.”

-How do I know if I’m having real contractions or false labour?
-So, how do you know if it’s real labor and not just false labor?
-“True labor is progressive, meaning that the contractions get stronger and more frequent with every passing hour,” explains Maslow.
-Eventually, your early labor will progress to rhythmic contractions that are much stronger and come every 10 minutes or so for more than two hours in a row.
+So, how do you know if it’s real labour and not just false labour?
+“True labour is progressive, meaning that the contractions get stronger and more frequent with every passing hour,” explains Maslow.
+Eventually, your early labour will progress to rhythmic contractions that are much stronger and come every 10 minutes or so for more than two hours in a row.
 This is usually the point where you should get someone to call your doctor or midwife to see if you should go in to be evaluated.

 In order to get the cervix to dilate, contractions typically get to the point where you can’t really walk or talk through them because they’re so painful.
-Every woman hits active labor at a different point, but it typically happens when the cervix has dilated to between four and six centimetres.
+Every woman hits active labour at a different point, but it typically happens when the cervix has dilated to between four and six centimetres.
 At this stage, the contractions are exceptionally strong and your cervix should dilate progressively every few hours (usually by about one centimetre an hour) until you deliver.
-The main distinction between active labor and early labor is that, once active labor starts, it shouldn’t stop until the baby is born.
-If it does stop, it might be a sign that there is a problem or it wasn’t actually active labor.
+The main distinction between active labour and early labour is that, once active labour starts, it shouldn’t stop until the baby is born.
+If it does stop, it might be a sign that there is a problem or it wasn’t actually active labour.

 What do Braxton Hicks contractions feel like?